 We only explored for about 2 hours, and when we were leaving at 10:30 AM, the freeways were massively congested just to get off (I heard that they even close the exit when it gets too bad).
 It is an amazing experience and something that you should check out if you can, but if you go follow these tips:

 - Get there early (I would say before 8:30 and even earlier on the weekend).

 - Follow the City of Lake Elsinore on Instagram as they post the most recent updates on the trail.

 - Stay on the trail, please don’t damage the poppies for Instagram likes.

-- Be patient, everyone is dealing with the same lines and traffic you are, be kind to each other and enjoy this beautiful event.
+- Be patient; everyone is dealing with the same lines and traffic you are, be kind to each other and enjoy this wonderful event.